 As your business scales, your functional needs will exceed the scope of the initial build.
 You will need to invest in specialized tools that integrate with your platform.

-- SaaS/Software Subscriptions: Essential tools for CRM, advanced analytics, or email marketing often require monthly fees, typically ranging from SGD 20–200 per month per tool.
+- SaaS/Software Subscriptions: Essential tools for CRM, advanced analytics, or email marketing often require monthly fees, typically ranging from SGD 20 to 200 per month per tool.

 - Custom Integration Work: One-off development fees for integrating complex systems (APIs) can cost SGD 500–3,000+.